 Corporate governance is based on the requirements defined in the German Stock Corporation Act ("Aktiengesetz") and the recommendations of the Corporate Governance Code.
-The corporate governance statement and declaration of compliance can be found on page 96 et seq. of this Annual Report.

 Through its Group-wide compliance management system, Sartorius aims to ensure that board members, executives and employees comply with all legal regulations and codes and perform their activities in accordance with the company's internal guidelines.
 A Compliance Management Manual was introduced in the reporting year, summarizing the responsibilities and authority of individual functions and setting out the processes for efficient collaboration between them.
-The basic principles of the compliance management system are explained in the corporate governance statement on page 96 et seq.
+The basic principles of the compliance management system are explained in the corporate governance statement.